dglassbrenner1/my-posts-on-fraud-detection/index.md

 Here is a first post, on models commonly used for fraud detection and who uses them: [Commonly used supervised learning models](1-commonly-used-models.md).

 ## Caution
 These posts reflect my own understanding of the techniques I write about.
 No one has reviewed or verified the accuracy of my statements besides me.
-As you can tell from the “lock in my understanding” phrase, I am a newbie to fraud detection.
-Despite a lack of credentials, I will occasionally put forth my own reactions to choices made in the Handbook, along with my reasoning, for what they are worth.
 That all said, I cite sources where relevant and welcome constructive comments.

 [^1]: Le Borgne, Y.-A., Siblini, W., Lebichot, B., & Bontempi, G. (2022).
 Reproducible Machine Learning for Credit Card Fraud Detection – Practical Handbook.
 Université Libre de Bruxelles.
 Retrieved from https://github.com/Fraud-Detection-Handbook/fraud-detection-handbook.
 The data are at: Fraud-Detection-Handbook/simulated-data-transformed as individual .pkl files.
 I combined them into a Parquet file for easy loading.